min69u/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."